7 Valuable Hiking Backpack Tips to Consider before Buying

 These differences come from real anatomical differences in shoulder width, torso curvature, and hip angle.
 If you are a woman who has tried on a unisex pack and found it uncomfortable, that is probably not a comfort issue.
 It is a geometry issue.

-The straps may be digging in at the wrong angle, or the hip belt may not be sitting where it needs to sit.
+The straps may dig in at the wrong angle, or the hip belt may not sit where it needs to sit.
 A woman’s specific pack is worth trying before you assume the problem is just the weight.
 Reading a dedicated guide to the Best Hiking Backpacks for Women can help you cover specific fit considerations in detail.

 Tip 7: Don’t Skip the ‘Living Room Test’ (Fit Your Pack with Real Weight)